 3: Commercial property buildings destroyed

-Popular campgrounds along the Tuolumne River -- a green strip surrounded by fire-blackened soil and vegetation -- are largely intact but may be dangerous because of all the dead trees.
+Popular campgrounds along the Tuolumne River -- a green strip surrounded by black -- are largely intact but may be dangerous due to dead trees.

 Some Native American areas burned, such as sites with rock mortars and scatterings of flaked stone toolmaking material, but can be protected.

 A historic U.S. National Forest guard station was destroyed.

 Rock Garden Rapids, a favorite among kayakers, is threatened by a downed tree.
 Winter kayakers can float the South Fork of the Tuolumne River but should be aware of hazardous trees.